 - No ridgeline hang loops for suspending lights or drying clothing

-- Tested weight is 1 pounds 11 ounces, 2 ounces of manufacturer spec
+- Tested weight is 1 pound 11 ounces, 2 ounces of manufacturer spec

 Most Popular Searches